awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 ### Translate captions

 You can translate the video captions, and then proofread and edit translated captions.
-**Note: Currently, this feature is only supported by the deployment in AWS Standard Regions.**
+**Note: Currently, this feature is only supported by the deployment in Amazon Web Services Standard Regions.**

 1. On the captions editing page, select **Translate to**.